catseye/Robin/doc/Design_Decisions.markdown

 lets `#t` and `#f` be more like plain symbols.
 In fact, one day, they might be classified as such -- if I can grapple other design decisions in the way of that.

+#### Should Robin allow improper lists?

+Decision: Yes
+Chance of changing: Moderate.

+Drawing directly from the Lisp/Scheme tradition, and being supported by the idea that the core semantics should admit as much "goo" as possible ("it's not a language so much as it's a building material"), with static analysis, if desired, being layered on top of that -- improper lists are currently allowed in Robin.

+However, there are several points not in their favour, and I might remove them.

+* We may want to base everything on "goo", but we should want clean "goo".

+* You can always simulate an improper list with a proper list with some kind of marker term at the end.

+* The very name "improper" should be a big hint that these constructs are not clean.
+(However, this argument could be regarded as sophistry.)

+* Various functions in the `list` module currently have slightly different behaviour on proper versus improper lists.
+Proper lists only would make them more orthogonal.

+* Improper lists maybe have a place in history; when resources like memory were scarce, they were a way of saving a cons cell.
+However, this now goes against treating resources as not scarce in order to have a more abstract and elegant description of programs.

+* When you have both proper and improper lists, `list?` is O(n); with only proper lists, `list?` is O(1), basically the same as `pair? or null?`.

+#### Should we require lists in syntax where they aren't strictly necessary?

+Decision: Sometimes yes, sometimes no.
+Chance of changing: High.

+This wasn't really a conscious decision, so much as something that should probably be cleaned up.

+By example: Scheme's `let*` requires that you put all the bindings in a list:

+    (let* ((a 1)
+           (b 2)
+           (c 3))
+       (foo a b c))

+That intermediate list isn't really necessary; the implementation of `let*` could just treat the last term as the expression to be evaluated in the new
+environment:

+    (let* (a 1)
+          (b 2)
+          (c 3)
+      (foo a b c))

+This is good under the theory "the fewer parentheses, the better", and this is not a bad theory.
+Also, it is perhaps less efficient (because the implementation must look ahead to see if something is a binding or not), but again, resources should not be considered scarce; it can always be converted internally to something more efficient.

+But, Robin will one day have a more humane syntax, so that programmers won't have to deal with these forms unless they want to.
+The intermediate list could also be seen as more orthogonal to the semantics (you really are working with a list of bindings, and you shouldn't overload the meanings of things in the list.)

+So: in the `(robin (0 1) ...)` form, there is no seperate list of module imports; but Robin's `let*` does have an intermediate list.
+(On the other hand, `bind` doesn't need a list at all, obviating the issue.)
+Generally, there is no consistency here yet, and one should probably be established.